samuelburbulla/dune-mmesh/doc/quickstart/installation.rst

 From source
 -----------

-You can install dune-mmesh from source to get full access to the source code.
+You can install Dune-MMesh from source to get full access to the source code.
 It also enables git support if you want to contribute.

 The required Dune modules are `dune-common <https://gitlab.dune-project.org/core/dune-common.git>`_,